KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 npm i -g firebase-tools
 ```

-Afterwards, you should be able to login with this command
+Afterward, you should be able to login with this command

 ```shell
 firebase login
 ```

-A browser window will pop up and allow you to login with your google account
+A browser window will pop up and allow you to login with your Google account.

-Alright, initial Firebase setup is done...
+Alright, the initial Firebase setup is done...

-Before adding firebase to our project, we need to update our application project structure
+Before adding firebase to our project, we need to update our application project structure...

 ## Project Structure

 > I'm supposing you already have a nuxt project.
 >
-> If not, head over to [Nuxt website](https://nuxtjs.org/guide/installation) to create a new app.
+> If not, head over to the [Nuxt website](https://nuxtjs.org/guide/installation) to create a new app.

 Our project will be decomposed into 3 directories

-- **src** : This is where our development files sits
+- **src**: This is where our development files sit
-- **functions** : This is where our SSR function will be
+- **functions**: This is where our SSR function will be
-- **public** : This directory will hold the files that will be served by Firebase hosting
+- **public**: This directory will hold the files that will be served by Firebase hosting

 We won't take care of the **functions** and **public** directories.
 It will be generated automatically.